 As a cannabis grower, you may have to deal with many hassles.
 For example, your plants can suffer from insects and other annoying little bugs.
 Obviously, you want to protect your valuable plants against these intruders, but you prefer not to use heavy pesticides.
 Fortunately, there are often biological solutions available that are a lot friendlier to your plant and the environment.
 For example, you can fight spider mites with ladybugs, did you know that?
 If not, then you know now!
 Have you ever met spider mites in your grow room?
 Hopefully not, but if you do, you need to take action quickly.
 The use of ladybugs is a clever idea then because although they look so nice and sweet, they are just small predators.
 So read on and learn all about it.

 If you have spider mites on your plants, you will soon notice this.
 You can see it by small spots on your leaves and if you look a little better then you discover that leaf tissue has disappeared.
 At a more advanced stage, webs will appear between your leaves and stems and the growth of your plant can also be disturbed.
 Increasingly more webs will be created with small red and/or black bugs, these are the spider mites.

 Fighting spider mites

-Anyone who grows outdoors would do well to have ladybugs in his garden.
+Anyone who grows outdoors would do well to have ladybugs in their garden.
 The small predators also eat pollen, and they like to eat insects and larvae.
 For example, if you put sunflowers or chamomile in your garden in addition to marijuana plants, that is a good way to attract ladybugs.
-If it is not possible to attract a population, you can also buy a population of ladybugs online and release them in your garden.
+If it is not possible to attract a population, you can also buy a population of ladybugs online and release them into your garden.
 It may sound strange, but this really is an effective way.
 A population of ladybugs in your garden can do wonders for your cannabis plants.